solsanders/mynx/README.md

 ----------------

 Mynx is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 1 minute block targets
+ - 2.5 minute block targets
- - subsidy halves in 1.05M blocks (~2 years)
+ - subsidy halves in 840k blocks (~4 years)
- - ~16 billion total coins
+ - ~84 million total coins

 The rest is the same as Bitcoin.
- - 6944 coins per block
+ - 50 coins per block
- - 4320 blocks to retarget difficulty
+ - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Mynx client sofware, see http://www.mynx.org.